konform-kt/konform/README.md

 ### Installation

-Add the konvert bintray repository to your build.gradle
+Add the konform bintray repository to your build.gradle

 ```groovy
 repositories {